Moths and Butterflies Course (Two-day non-residential)

 Course content outline:

-Day 2 – Inspection of moth traps, field trip by minibus to Edge common NNR and Daneway Banks NR to look for calcareous grassland butterfly species.
+Day 2 – Inspection of moth traps, field trip to Edge common NNR and Daneway Banks NR to look for calcareous grassland butterfly species.
 Return to Cricklade for course analysis, results and conclusions.

 Your Tutor: David Brown